-What is the difference between tennis under-layer and tennis top layer?
+What is the difference between the tennis under-layer and the tennis top layer?

-Tennis under-layer is composed of crushed brick with the addition of raw clay, while tennis top layer is only crushed brick.
-The raw clay therefore has “binding” characteristics that tennis top layer does not have.
-Basically it is enough to know this on the subject in order not to get confused, but in reality there would be much more to learn.
+The tennis under-layer is composed of crushed brick with the addition of raw clay, while the tennis top layer is only crushed brick.
+The raw clay therefore has “binding” characteristics that the tennis top layer does not have.
+Basically this is enough to get started, but there is much more to learn.

-The layers of the loose stone foundation, crushed aggregate and drainage ground, must be suitably pressed and leveled to obtain the flatness required before adding tennis under-layer.
-A 0.5% gradient from the center of the court towards the side, must be respected like shown in the picture below (taken once again from the site https://www.cremoninisrl.it/),to help the drainage of rainwater and avoid stagnation on the playing surface, which would lead to a stop of the game with relative loss of money.
+The layers of the loose stone foundation, crushed aggregate and drainage ground, must be suitably pressed and leveled to obtain the flatness required before adding the tennis under-layer.
+A 0.5% gradient from the center of the court towards the side, must be respected as shown in the picture below.
+This is to help the drainage of rainwater and avoid stagnation on the playing surface, which would make the court unusable.
 For obvious reasons, the perimeter fence is mandatory.
-Without it, the clay would speed outside the area, compromising the integrity of the court over time.
+Without it, the clay would spread outside the area, compromising the integrity of the court over time.

-At this point, with the help of flat-base aluminum slats from 4 to 5 cm high (which is the thickness we need to recreate, “tracks” are created) the clay will be poured into “tracks”, which will be subsequently leveled using aluminium or wood float.
-The surface that will be formed will respect the natural starting slope of the fund.
-It is essential to check that this is optimal before starting to thicken the court.
-The drafting of the tennis under-layer must always be done than it is dry.
+At this point, “tracks” are created with the help of flat-base aluminum slats 4 to 5 cm high.
+The clay will be poured into the “tracks”, which will be subsequently leveled using a float, which can be alluminium or wood.
+The surface that will be created will follow the natural slope.
+The drafting of the tennis under-layer must always be done when it is dry.
 The wet tennis under-layer is difficult to spread and once dry it creates imperfections.
-I suggest to work in full sun and in any case to carry out the work having good weather days available.
-Any rain would create problems.
+This work must be done in dry wheater, preferably in the sun, and in any case in 2/3 days without rain.

 The first rolling must be performed after having thoroughly wet the entire surface of the court.
-Wet it properly means saturating it with water and to do so you don’t need to be in a hurry.
+In order to wet it properly you need to saturate it with water and to do so you don’t need to be in a hurry.
 It can even take hours.
-The roller suitable for this type of processing must be at least 300 kg, but with the possibility of ballasting it up to 500 kg.
-Obviously better, if it is a motorized roller and not a hand one.
-If the roller cylinder does not remain wet during the advance, it means that the court is not wet enough and it is not working well.
+The right roller for this type of processing must be at least 300 kg, but it can go up to 500 kg ballasting.
+If it is a motorized roller it is obviously better.
+If the roller cylinder does not remain wet while moving, it means that the court is not wet enough and it is not working well.
 It is therefore necessary to stop and start again with the hose.
-At the end of the first roll, the surface will highlight any low areas that must be recovered by adding more tennis under-layer until flatness is restored.
+At the end of the first roll, the surface will highlight any low areas that must be fixed by adding more the tennis under-layer until flatness is restored.

 Water, pressure and sun

-The above is all that is needed to have the consolidation phase of the court under control.
-The continuous passage of the roller compacts the surface and the raw clay present in tennis under-layer performs its function as a binder.
-The evaporation of excess moisture thanks to the sun and heat, results in an elastic but stable court.
-The court needs a running-in phase before making it play intensively.
-Usually you start by having tennis schools or simple setters play.
-To follow all the others.
+Water, pressure and sun is all that is needed to have the consolidation phase of the court under control.
+The continuous rolling compacts the surface and the raw clay in tennis under-layer performs its function as a binder.
+The evaporation of excess moisture, results in an elastic but steady court.
+The court needs a running-in phase before using it intensively.
+Usually you start with tennis schools, and later all the others.

-It is essential to follow the classic maintenance rules for a clay court if you want it to last over time.
-Water several times a day every day, roller as needed and restoring the holes represent the “ABC” of the maintenance technician.
-Afterwards, with experience, the techniques and tricks will be refined so that the court make the most of it with the minimum effort.
-One step at a time guys.
+It is essential to follow the maintenance rules for a clay court if you want it to last.
+Watering several times a day, every day.
+Rolling as needed and fixing the holes represent the “ABC” of the maintenance technician.
+Then, with experience, the techniques and tricks will be refined so that the court performes better with the minimum effort.

 As always, this document represents my point of view based on my acquired skills.
-I am not a builder but a maintainer and with this article I am going to answer specific questions that have been asked to me by Sanket, from India and which I greet.
+I am not a builder but a maintainer.
+With this article I am answering specific questions asked to me by my friend Sanket from India.